Categories

 What inspired you to become a writer?

-What author do you admire and how have the inspired your writing?
+What author do you admire and how have they inspired you?

-Name three of your favorite books and their authors
+Name three of your favorite books and their authors.

 What’s one thing readers should know about you?